sagemath/trac_to_gh/Issue 2933.md

 # Issue 2933: calculus -- substitution of a dict for SymbolicFunctionEvaluation is broken (but **kwds works)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2933

 Original creator: was